dvitanov/lorevc/docs/phase-i-preparation/build-pre-qualified-investor-list/essential-investor-pre-qualifications.md

 * **Relevant partner(s)** - this one often gets overlooked. **You can’t pitch “Sequoia” - that’s a firm.
 Instead, you will be pitching a specific partner within the firm.** Make sure to find out who is most relevant for your company based on their investment portfolio, media interviews, social media, bio, and so forth.

+	One key detail to keep in mind is that there are 2 kinds of VCs: General Partners and everyone else.
+In the vast majority of cases, General Partners (GPs) are uniquely empowered to make investment decisions on behalf of the firm.
+Everyone else is not - including Associated, VPs, Junior Partners, Venture Partners, and a myriad other titles.

+	Generally speaking, you should be targeting GPs when fundraising.
+That’s because talking with non-GPs means that now you have to convince 2 people - the non-GP you are talking to, and the GP that can actually sign the check.
+See [Common Investor Replies](/phase-ii-preparation/soon-but-not-yet/common-investor-replies) for additional thoughts on talking to junior VCs.

 * **How you are connected** - this is one of the most important pieces - yet the element that founders most underinvest in.
 The key thing is to make sure you don’t have a single point of failure. **You want multiple strong connections to a partner so that you have people you can rely on for introductions, backchanneling, and references.** I discuss how to grow your network in [Who to Network With](/phase-i-preparation/network-with-vc-backed-entrepreneurs/who-to-network-with) and expand on how to use it in [Phase II - Fundraising](/phase-ii-fundraising).

 * **Preferred stage and check size - generally speaking, founders should target funds that are specifically focused on the current stage that the startup is in - i.e. seed funds if raising a seed round and series A funds if raising an A round.**